VET Q4 2025 Earnings Call Summary | Stock Taper

 • Funds Flow from Operations: $241 million in Q4.

-• Capital Expenditures: $192 million invested in exploration and development.
+• Capital Expenditures: $192 million invested in exploration and development, resulting in free cash flow of $49 million.

-• Realized Gas Prices: $5.50 per Mcf, significantly above the AECO benchmark.
+• Realized Gas Prices: $5.50 per Mcf, significantly higher than the AECO benchmark, driven by European gas exposure.

-• Reserves: Total proved plus probable (2P) reserves increased by 36% to 592 million BOE, driven by acquisitions and organic development.
+• Reserves: Total proved plus probable (2P) reserves increased by 36% to 592 million BOEs, with a recycle ratio of 1.8 to 3.5x.

 2. Strategic Updates and Business Highlights

-• Vermilion positioned itself as a leading global gas producer with a focus on liquids-rich gas assets in Canada and premium-priced gas assets in Europe.
+• Vermilion positioned itself as a leading global gas producer with a focus on liquids-rich gas assets in Canada and premium gas assets in Europe.

 • Successful acquisition of high-quality assets in the Deep Basin and divestment of non-core assets in Saskatchewan and the U.S.